-Here are a few conveyor system maintenance tips to keep those belts a-turning.
+Here are a few conveyor maintenance tips to keep those belts a-turning.

 1. Maintenance Technician

-The most commonly under appreciated heroes of every facility are the men and women wearing tool belts.
+The most commonly underappreciated heroes of every facility are the men and women wearing tool belts.
 One of the biggest mistakes we see companies make is to either not hire a maintenance technician or underpay one.
 Think about it, would you go to the cheapest doctor in town if you were sick?
 A good technician will correct small problems before they become big ones.
 In life, it all comes down to how you want to spend your money.
-Would you rather spend money on lost sales and unhappy customers when your system goes down and you can’t get the product out the door, or on a great maintenance technician?
-Hiring a good maintenance technician is not easy, and Diamond Phoenix can help by providing the right person for the job.
+If you cant afford to hire one why not contact Diamond Phoenix for a bespoke offer for Preventative maintenance visits and a guaranteed response time to site of less than 4 hrs on a 24/7 basis

 2. Spare Parts